springernature/ux-elements-docs/springer/introduction.md

-This is the styleguide of the Springer brand!!!
+This is the Springer brand!!!
 Welcome!